LDAPAccountManager/lam/lam/docs/README.lamdaemon.txt

    If your Perl executable is not located in /usr/bin/perl you will have to edit the path in the first line of lamdaemon.pl.
+   If you have problems compiling the Perl modules try installing a newer release of your GCC compiler and the "make" application.

    Debian users can install Net::SSH:Perl with dh-make-perl: